thisisjoonlim/dsdocs/docs/readings/blogs/blogs.md

 ### [Open AI](https://openai.com/blog)

-If you are interested in ML models and their performances for various AI problems, we recommend reviewing the OpenAI blog first.
+Open AI's blog is the best bet if you are interested in ML models and their performances for various AI problems.

 ### [Berkeley AI Research](https://bair.berkeley.edu/blog/)